-German Dative Case (Dativ)
+German Dative Case (der Dativ)

 Understanding German Dative Case